Possible rail line concerns farmers

 Government targets small black church

-A small church in Oklahoma has come up against the large hand of the state as it faces possible seizure to make room for a tax-generating shopping center.
+A small church in Oklahoma has come up against the large hand of the

 Source: WorldNetDaily, January 27, 2006